AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-In |SPARK| the elaboration of a package shall only update variables declared
+In |SPARK| the elaboration of a package shall only update, directly or
-   immediately within the package.
+   indirectly, variables declared immediately within the package.

 Package Specifications and Declarations
 ---------------------------------------